Merrimack Valley Philharmonic Orchestra

 NICHOLAS VAN SLYCK SCHOLARSHIP

 Nicholas Van Slyck was a composer and pianist, director and founder of the New School of Music in Cambridge.
 He was the conductor of the Merrimack Valley Philharmonic from 1967 to 1982.
 He died in 1983 and in his memory the MVPS has each year since 1984 presented a scholarship to an outstanding high school senior from the Merrimack Valley who is making music his or her life's vocation.
+The cover letter to students and application for the 2014 scholarship are now available here in PDF form.
+The application is due by April 15, 2014.

 Winners of the Nicholas Van Slyck Scholarship